ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 The IRAP reports for the assessment of Azure and Office 365 at PROTECTED have also been leveraged in the development of the CloudSystem, and includes the following:

-* 2020 Microsoft Azure IRAP - Azure Security Fundamentals and Cloud Services Assessment
+* Azure Security Fundamentals and Cloud Services IRAP Assessment Report 2021
-* Office 365 Security Fundamentals and Cloud Services IRAP Assessment Report 2020
+* Office 365 Security Fundamentals and Cloud Services IRAP Assessment Report 2021

 These documents are available from the [Microsoft Service Trust Portal](https://servicetrust.microsoft.com/ViewPage/Australia).